 - a.
-Total Supply Base area (million ha): 38,20 - b.
+Total Supply Base area (million ha): 38.20 - b.
 Tenure by type (million ha):28.08 (Privately owned), 10.12 (Public) - c.
 Forest by type (million ha):38.20 (Boreal) - d.
-Forest by management type (million ha):38.20 (Managed natural) - e.
+Forest by management type (million ha):38.20 (Natural) - e.
 Certified forest by scheme (million ha):22.09 (FSC), 25.94 (PEFC)

-Describe the harvesting type which best describes how your material is sourced: Mix of the above Explanation: Suppliers mostly obtains the raw material (logs) in places where logging has been carried out (clear cut, selection cut or commercial thinning), as well as by harvesting overgrown agricultural land.
-In Latvia maximum area of clear cut can be 10 ha, but just in 3 of 23 forest types.
-In small areas and to avoid soil damage in wet soils hand chainsaws is used for felling operations.
-For large areas and if the condition of the soil allows the use of heavy machinery harvesters is used for tree felling.
-Round wood or branches is delivered to the material landing area with a forwarder or an agricultural tractor adapted to forestry work.
+Describe the harvesting type which best describes how your material is sourced: Mix of the above Explanation: Suppliers obtain the raw material (roundwood) in places where logging has been carried out (clear-cutting, selective cutting or thinning), as well as by harvesting overgrown agricultural land.
+In Latvia, the maximum area of clear-cutting can be 10 ha, but only 3 of the 23 types of forest growth conditions.
+Hand chainsaws are used for felling in small areas and to avoid soil damage in wet soils.
+For large areas and if the soil condition allows, harvesters are used to cut trees.
+Roundwood or branches are transported to the top stackers by a forwarder or an agricultural tractor adapted for forestry work.